TabithaSW/Data_Forge_Fusion/README.md

 Python is the main language used, the GUI is created through Tkinter.

 # Additions/Changes 12/4:
-- User can preview file content in a dataframe format prior to conversion.
+- User receives auto-generated preview of raw data in table format prior to conversion for both selected file data and query data.
+- User can request to preview raw file content without any conversion, limit of 1000 rows.

 # Additions/Changes 11/30:
 - User can connect to Teradata and save the file in CSV Format!